 - Include some no-cook recipes in your meal prep.
 Snacks like Shakeology and foods that don’t require cooking (like salads and overnight oats) can help save time in the prep process.

 - When prepping, use the oven to cook several things at once.
-Veggies can generally roast together, and there’s a reason that sheet-pan dinners are becoming so popular — no muss, no fuss.
+Veggies can generally roast together, and there’s a reason sheet-pan dinners are becoming so popular — no muss, no fuss.